VPC Security and Control

 So, now we have our VPN tunnel up and running created between our virtual private gateway and our customer gateway, we need to change the route table associated to this private subnet, so our EC2 instances know how to connect to the 192.168 network.
 So, let's take a look at that.
 Now we can see here that we have the local route which we have with every route table as we know but we also have this additional route here.
 Now the destination is 192.168.0.0/16 which points to our data center network and the target is this virtual gateway.
 Now we know that's a virtual gateway 'cause it's prefixed with vgw and then this is the ID of the virtual gateway itself and this relates to our virtual gateway up here.
 So the instances within this subnet now have an additional route that points to this virtual gateway to get to the network of the data center.

-But you can do is also enable route propagation within your route table as well.
+What you can do is also enable route propagation within your route table as well.
 Now what this will do is once your VPN tunnel is up and running, then any routes that are represented across your VPN connection will be automatically added to your route table, so you might have other networks within your data center other than the 192.168 that are configured to use that VPN tunnel, so any traffic from another network received by your virtual gateway will allow these routes to be automatically propagated to the route tables that you've enabled route propagation on.
 Now depending on what sort of customer gateway you installed, will depend if it supports the BGP Protocol, which is the Border Gateway Protocol and if it does, then this supports dynamic routing, so this will populate all the routes for the VPN connection for you which means you won't have to implement any static routing.
 Now it is recommended that if you can install a customer gateway that does support BGP, then it's probably best to do so.

 Now once our routes were in place, we also need to ensure we have our security groups configured for our instances as well to allow traffic to come from my resources over here and via the customer gateway across the VPN link to our virtual private gateway and then onto our instances but as we know, they are protected by a security group, so we need to ensure that the right protocols et cetera are allowed on the inbound rule set of our security group for our resources that are based over here.
 So, if we wanted to allow SSH access, for example, or RDP access, then the security group would look as shown.
 Now we can see that this security group allows both SSH and also RDP and it's from the source 192.168.0.0 which is of course our network that we're using on our data center.